Alcohol Can Disrupt Gene Expression

 - Pilsner: A type of pale lager, crisp and refreshing, with similar carb content to regular lagers

-- Ale: A broad category that includes pale ales, IPAs, and others, usually with a higher carbohydrate content
+- Ale: A broad category that includes pale ales, IPAs, and others, usually with more carbohydrates

 - Stout and Porter: Dark beers with rich, complex flavors, higher in carbohydrates